Readers will learn how to set up a tower in an area that does not have a grid power supply readily accessible using solar as a good alternative.

 A car battery is designed to be discharged only a small amount, then recharged instantly.
 Discharging a car battery will leave it with a very bad memory effect and this effect worsens as it goes without being recharged.
-20 large discharges may damage a car battery and stop it from ever being fully charged again, where as a deep cycle battery can handle several hundered deep discharges, and go longer without being recharged.
+Twenty large discharges may damage a car battery and stop it from ever being fully charged again, whereas a deep cycle battery can handle several hundred deep discharges, and go longer without being recharged.

 A deep cycle battery will have a rating on the side.
-It will specify a voltage - usually 6 or 12, and an amp-hour / Ah rating.
+It will specify a voltage—usually 6 or 12, and an amp-hour / Ah rating.
 More expensive batteries will have a higher amp-hour rating and therefore have a larger capacity.
-It is recomended that you purchase 12 volt batteries because your solar panels will most likley be 12 volt.
+It is recommended that you purchase 12 volt batteries because your solar panels will most likely be 12 volt.
 If you need to purchase 6 volt batteries, they can be wired in a special way to increase the voltage to 12.
 You can purchase more batteries to add capacity as we will see below.

 There are 2 ways to wire batteries together.
 You can use both at the same time if you like.

 - Parallel: This means that the amp-hour capacity of the batteries will be added together

 - Series: This means that the voltage of the batteries will be added together